Introduction

 Inheritance from father

-When William’s father died in 1821, he left his whole estate to his wife for life.
-Then, on her death, he left pecuniary legacies amounting to £130 and the residue to his sons, William and Joseph, equally.[1]
+When William’s father died in 1821, he left his entire estate to his wife for her lifetime.
+Upon her death, he left pecuniary legacies amounting to £130 and the residue to his sons, William and Joseph, equally.[1]
 As his estate was valued at “less than £300,” William probably inherited about £85 when his mother died in 1822.

 Marriage